GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **Casting Time**: 10 minutes

-**Effect**: You produce a magical circle, filled with some incomprehensible fomrulae, which stretches out between 1 and 5 yards- either on the ground or the ceiling.
+**Effect**: You produce a magical circle, filled with some incomprehensible formulae, which stretches out between 1 and 5 yards- either on the ground or the ceiling.
 The circle lasts for a number of days equal to the spell's tier.

 Anything inside of the circle is incapable of influencing anything outside of the circle.
 This includes cast spells, using wands or other magic items, or the magical aspects of some feature.
 This circle can affect something regardless of how high or low from the circle it is, so long as no structure exists between them.